 The election campaign has been marked by high drama and heated rhetoric, as the political parties and their leaders have addressed the public rallies and the media in different areas of the country.
 The campaign has also witnessed several twists and turns, such as the emergence of new alliances and defections, the arrest and release of prominent politicians, and the exposure of scandals and controversies.

-The PML-N has focused its campaign on highlighting its achievements and defending its leader Nawaz Sharif, who has been portrayed as a victim of a conspiracy and a champion of democracy.
+The PML-N has focused its campaign on highlighting its achievements and defending its leader, Nawaz Sharif, who has been portrayed as a victim of a conspiracy and a champion of democracy.
 The PML-N has also attacked its rivals, especially Imran Khan, for being incompetent and dishonest.
-The PML-N has also tried to woo the religious and nationalist voters, by adopting a hardline stance on the issues of Kashmir and the US.
+The PML-N has also tried to woo the religious and nationalist voters by adopting a hardline stance on the issues of Kashmir and the US.

-The PTI has focused its campaign on presenting itself as a viable alternative and a force for change, by promising to end corruption and nepotism and to bring justice and accountability to the country.
-The PTI has also criticized the PML-N and the PPP for being dynastic and opportunistic and has claimed to represent the aspirations and sentiments of the masses.
+The PTI has focused its campaign on presenting itself as a viable alternative and a force for change by promising to end corruption and nepotism and to bring justice and accountability to the country.
+The PTI has also criticised the PML-N and the PPP for being dynastic and opportunistic and has claimed to represent the aspirations and sentiments of the masses.
 The PTI also faced a major setback when the ECP refused to allot it an election symbol, as the party failed to hold intra-party elections, which are mandatory to take part in the general elections.
 As a result, all the PTI candidates are contesting as independent candidates, and the party’s leader Imran Khan and his deputy Shah Mahmood Qureshi are in jail, after being convicted in some cases.

 The election campaign has also generated a lot of interest and excitement among the public, especially first-time and young voters, who are expected to play a key role in the outcome of the elections.
-The elections are also being closely watched by regional and international observers, who are hoping for a peaceful and smooth transition of power in Pakistan, and a stable and cooperative partner in the region.
+The elections are also being closely watched by regional and international observers, who are hoping for a peaceful and smooth transition of power in Pakistan and a stable and cooperative partner in the region.

 The elections are expected to be a close and unpredictable contest, as no single party is likely to win a clear majority in the National Assembly, and the formation of the next government will depend on the post-poll alliances and negotiations.
 The elections are also expected to have a significant impact on the future of Pakistan’s politics, economy, and society, as well as its relations with the world.